Dissociative Identity Disorder

 Another developmental background that may play a role in the etiology of dissociative identity disorder is children's ability to fantasize, especially to project their personality onto objects and situations.
 Research indicates three features characterizing children's fantasy that may be important for the etiology of multiple personality disorder:

-Differentiation from Other Disorders
+Differentiation From Other Disorders

 Of course, it is necessary to differentiate dissociative personality disorders from other disorders.